 Let’s get back to React and Angular as the main topic of the discussion.
 StackOverflow survey shows that these technologies were in top-3 web frameworks.

 The percentage of their popularity keeps changing year by year.
-That’s why today, we’ll focus even on the minor details to decide which framework is worth being named the best web framework in 2022.
+That’s why today, we’ll focus even on the minor details to decide which framework is worth being named the best web framework over the recent years.
 We’ll proceed to the main characteristics and short history of each framework.

 WHAT IS ANGULAR

-To compare Angular vs. React, it’s essential to understand each of these technologies pretty well.
-So, we’ll start with Angular, look into its development timeframe, and discuss the core characteristics.
+To compare Angular vs React, it’s essential to understand each of these technologies pretty well.
+So, we’ll start with Angular, look into its development timeframe, and discuss its core characteristics.